Will mortgage rates go down in 2025?

 It's expected that mortgage rates will start to gradually fall in-line with any Bank of England base rate drops.
 That's because, while lenders consider many factors when setting their interest rates, rates for all kinds of mortgages are impacted by the base rate.

-The base rate recently fell to 4.75% from 5% on 7th November 2024 and remained steady for the rest of the year, falling again to 4.5% in February 2025.
+The base rate recently fell to 4.75% from 5% on 7th November 2024 and remained steady for the rest of the year, falling again to 4.5% in February 2025 and staying there in March 2025.

 However, in 2024 the potential for lower mortgage rates was affected by several major events that impacted economic outlook both in the UK and abroad: a new Labour government took the helm, they announced their first Autumn budget and the US Presidential Election took place.
 As a result, it's likely mortgage rates will fall at a more modest rate.